s-adhikary/s-adhikary.github.io/content/teaching/course6/index.md

 Puja Mondal

 ---
-I co-instructed this course for P.G.
-Diploma in Forensic Cyber Security students from September to November 2023.
+I collaborated in teaching this course to students pursuing a P.G.
+Diploma in Forensic Cyber Security from September to November 2023.